nfourniol/patch_oracle/README.md

 # Upgrade of database time zone using OPatch on oracle database server

 ## Objective
+Two scripts:
+- patch_oracle.sh ==> upgrade opatch and apply a patch on your oracle server
+- upgrade_tstz.sh ==> upgrade TSTZ if timezone_file has been upgraded after applying a patch

-This script is aimed to automate the upgrade of database time zone using OPatch on oracle database server.
-It makes you gain some time if you have serveral managed oracle database server that you need to patch.
+It makes you gain some time if you have serveral managed oracle database server that you need to patch + upgrade TSTZ.

 ## How it works
 This script executes the linux and sqlplus commands needed to apply the patch.